sidstrasser/START-Hack/backend/README.md

 **Issue**: Tavily search fails
 - Check Tavily API key
 - Research agent will use fallback data if search fails

-**Issue**: Pinecone connection errors
-- Check your Pinecone API key in `.env`
-- Verify the index name matches your Pinecone index (default: "Accordio")
-- Ensure the index exists in your Pinecone project

 ## License